 Time to Submit New Evidence: You should submit any new evidence you want the ALJ to consider with the request for hearing or within 10 days after filing the request.
 You should make sure that all evidence is received by the ALJ no later than 5 business days before the scheduled hearing.
 Failure to comply with this requirement may result in the ALJ declining to consider the evidence.

 The hearing will be conducted by an Administrative Law Judge (ALJ) who had no part in the original decision or the reconsideration of your case.
 The hearing is typically held within 75 miles of your home.
 The ALJ will notify you of the time and place of the hearing.
 Before the hearing, Social Security may ask you to submit more evidence or to clarify information about your claim.
 You may review all the information in your claim file and submit new information, including witness statements, statements from your doctors and updated medical records.

 At the hearing, the ALJ will question you and any witnesses you bring.
 Other witnesses, such as medical experts or vocational experts (job experts), may also be asked to testify at the hearing.
 You and your attorney will have an opportunity to question any of the witnesses.

-In certain situations, Social Security may hold your hearing by a video conference rather than in person.
+In most cases, Social Security will hold your hearing by a video conference rather than in person.
 In these instances, Social Security will let you know ahead of time if the hearing will be by video.
 With video hearings, Social Security will try to make the hearing location convenient for you; in most cases, a video hearing location will be closer to your home than an in-person hearing location.
 That might make it easier for you to travel to the hearing location, and have witnesses or other people accompany you.